Kavalan Avan Kovalan: Plot

 Chakravarthi, a renowned film director known for his socially responsible films, unknowingly has a doppelganger, Pachaiyappan, who frequently finds himself in trouble while fighting for justice in his village.
 He is in love with his cross-cousin, Anjalai.
 When Anjalai's parents begin searching for a suitable groom for her, Pachaiyappan intervenes to thwart their plans.
-However, Anjalai's parents set a condition: Pachaiyappan must secure a job, earn a decent income, and acquire at least an acre of land before they'll consider his proposal.
+However, Anjalai's parents set a condition: Pachaiyappan must secure a job, earn a decent income, and acquire at least an acre of land before they will consider his proposal.
 Pachaiyappan travels from Coimbatore to Madras to take on the challenge.
 Meanwhile, Chakravarthi's personal life is complicated, as his wife, Uma, a devout and orthodox woman, has taken a religious vow that keeps her distant from him.
 Chakravarthi, feeling neglected, begins an affair with Pappa, unaware that her sister is secretly photographing them to blackmail him.

 In Madras, Pachaiyappan is mistaken for Chakravarthi, and people praise him for his films.
 However, this mistaken identity also puts him in danger when a group of bootleggers kidnap him, demanding a ransom from Uma, but Pachaiyappan cleverly escapes.
 Struggling to find employment, Pachaiyappan uses his resemblance to Chakravarthi to buy an expensive sari for Anjalai.
 The store owner takes photos with "Chakravarthi," eventually reaching the real director.
 Chakravarthi is shocked and visits the store to investigate, where he discovers pictures of his doppelganger.
 Uma, suspecting her husband's infidelity seeks her father's intervention.
 Uma's father decides to stay with Chakravarthi to monitor his activities.
 Meanwhile, Pappa's sister mistakes Pachaiyappan for Chakravarthi and inquires about his recent absence.
 Realizing Chakravarthi's secret affair, Pachaiyappan decides to reform him and challenges him to end his immoral relationship.

 Chakravarthi, however, tries to evade confrontation by drugging his father-in-law with sleeping pills and sneaking out to meet Pappa, his mistress.
 At a dance program where Chakravarthi is the chief guest, Pachaiyappan cleverly arranges seating to expose Chakravarthi's affair, putting him in an awkward position.
-Frustrated with Pachaiyappan's carefree nature, Anjalai arrives in Madras to check on him, who's been struggling to earn a living and threatens to reveal his impersonation drama to Chakravarthi.
+Frustrated with Pachaiyappan's carefree nature, Anjalai arrives in Madras to check on him, who has been struggling to earn a living and threatens to reveal his impersonation drama to Chakravarthi.
 To prevent this, Pachaiyappan sneaks into Chakravarthi's film location, where Anjalai mistakes him for Chakravarthi and expresses her concerns.
-However, Pachaiyappan leaves, and Anjalai ends up arguing with the real Chakravarthi, thinking he's her fiancé.
-As Chakravarthi and Pachaiyappan continue to give conflicting instructions, Chakravarthi's family and coworkers begin to suspect that he's developing mental instability.
+However, Pachaiyappan leaves, and Anjalai ends up arguing with the real Chakravarthi, thinking he is her fiancé.
+As Chakravarthi and Pachaiyappan continue to give conflicting instructions, Chakravarthi's family and coworkers begin to suspect that he is developing mental instability.
 Pachaiyappan, frustrated with Chakravarthi's unchanged behavior, decides to counsel Pappa.
 Unbeknownst to him, Anjalai has started working as a house help at Pappa's residence.
-Pachaiyappan disguised as Chakravarthi enters the house where Pappa's sister subject Pachaiyappan to the heated rod treatment, to bind Chakravarthi to Pappa, thinking he's Chakravarthi.
+Pachaiyappan disguised as Chakravarthi enters the house where Pappa's sister subject Pachaiyappan to the heated rod treatment, to bind Chakravarthi to Pappa, thinking he is Chakravarthi.